marcusjihansson/dspy-refrag/README.md

 ## What is REFRAG:

-- For additional information about REFRAG, please take a look here: [See documentation](./dspy-refrag/refrag.md)
+- For additional information about REFRAG, please view this part of the documentation: [refrag.md](https://github.com/marcusjihansson/dspy-refrag/blob/main/refrag.md)

 ## Enterprise Features